CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-• Workers' compensation insurance is required in Maryland for businesses with 1 or more employees, with exemptions for sole proprietors, partners, and corporate officers as stated in the state data.
+• Workers' compensation insurance is required in Maryland for businesses with 1 or more employees, with exemptions for sole proprietors, partners, and corporate officers.

 • Maryland commercial auto minimum liability limits are $30,000/$60,000/$15,000, so any company vehicle used for patrol, transport, or site visits should be checked against those minimums.

-• Maryland requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect security firms leasing office space, training space, or dispatch locations.
+• Most commercial leases in Maryland require proof of general liability coverage, which can affect security firms leasing office space, training space, or dispatch locations.

 • The Maryland Insurance Administration regulates insurance in the state, so policy terms, endorsements, and proof documents should be reviewed with Maryland-specific requirements in mind.